godotengine/godot-docs/tutorials/3d/particles/properties.rst

 lifetime and blend smoothly from one value to another.

 ``Lifetime`` and ``Amount`` are related.
 They determine the particle system's emission rate.
-Whenever you want to know how many particles are spawned per second, this is the formular you would use:
+Whenever you want to know how many particles are spawned per second, this is the formula you would use:

 .. math::

-   particlesPerSecond = \frac{Amount}{Lifetime}
+   Particles per second = \frac{Amount}{Lifetime}

 Example: Emitting 32 particles with a lifetime of 4 seconds each would mean the system emits 8 particles per second.